matchret/Portfolio/README.md

 ContactForm
 Footer
 - Modal Componant
-CV
+CV in (Navbar, Contactform, Footer)
-ESP
+ESP in (Project)
-Algo
+Algo in (Project)
-Portfolio
+Portfolio in (Project)
 - Animation Componant
-AnimationBanner
+AnimationBanner in (Banner)
-AnimationContact
+AnimationContact in (Contactform)
-TexteBanner
+TexteBanner in (Banner)
+Note: The animation in the navbar and footer use a gif because lottie was creating a DOM too big (over 12,000 element).
 ## Backend
 The only backend needed for my website was the contact form for sending me email.